oli4maes/CommandLineHelper/README.md

 `https://localhost:5001/api/commands/{id}`

 ## Run the Angular application
-Open the Angular app folder `cd CommandLineHelper`
+Open the Angular app folder `cd CommandLineHelper`.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.